ARCH-commons/arch-ontology/Documentation/SCILHSi2b2CDMMappingDocumentation.md

 If you do not have units in your fact table, make sure the default unit in the metadata_xml field matches the units your data are stored in.
 Please do not change the default unit - it is assumed by SHRINE.
 If your data are not stored in this format, you will either need to convert your data or turn unit conversions on.

+Note that you should not map smoking status directly to "current smoker."
+Instead, map to a child of "current smoker":

+ * Current everyday smoker
+ * Current someday smoker
+ * Heavy tobacco smoker
+ * Light tobacco smoker
+ * Smoker, current status unknown

 See here for more information: https://community.i2b2.org/wiki/display/DevForum/Metadata+XML+for+Medication+Modifiers